-Sarah Philbrick is currently a socioeconomic analyst at MAPC.
-She joined the agency as a Land Use Transporation Analyst in June 2016.
-Sarah’s primary responsibility is to provide population, housing, and employment projections to help inform the agency’s plans and policy objectives.
-She also oversees the agency’s database of past, present, and future development in the region to help the agency better understand development and housing trends, and conducts other research activities in support of sustainable regional planning.
+Sarah Philbrick joined MAPC’s Data Services department in 2016 to advance the agency’s land use modeling program.
+In addition managing MAPC’s land use modeling activities, Sarah conducts research focused on socioeconomic characteristics of the region’s population.
+Her primary responsibility is to provide population, housing, and employment projections to help inform the agency’s plans and policy objectives.
+Sarah also leads the agency’s scenario planning work and oversees a database of past, present, and future development in the region to help the agency better understand development and housing trends.

-Sarah spent one year as a Land Use and Transportation Analyst with the Data Services department before her current role as Socioeconomic Analyst.
-Prior to joining MAPC Sarah worked as a research assistant at The Mosakowski Institute for Public Enterprise.
-There she analyzed and updated statistical profiles of mid-sized cities in New England.
-This work was used to aid the Federal Reserve Bank of Boston with its Working Cities Challenge competition.
+Prior to joining MAPC Sarah worked as a research assistant at The Mosakowski Institute for Public Enterprise at Clark University.
+There she analyzed and updated statistical profiles of mid-sized cities in New England to aid the Federal Reserve Bank of Boston with its Working Cities Challenge competition.
 She was co-author and research coordinator of the report “Data Profiles of Massachusetts Gateway Cities.”
 Sarah also spent one term with the NASA DEVELOP Program where she worked with the USDA assessing apple orchard suitability in Washington State using climate models and NASA Earth Observations.

-Areas of Expertise: Scenario modeling, demographics, socioeconomic modeling, land change models, land change science, urban economics.
+Areas of Expertise: Scenario modeling, demographic trends, demographic modeling, land change models, land use allocation models, urban economics